pulumi/pulumi-hugo/themes/default/content/blog/tour-pulumi-equinix-provider/index.md

 1. [Command](https://www.pulumi.com/registry/packages/command/), which is used to synchronize cluster joining operations and to read the kubeconfig from the control plane.
 1. [Random](https://www.pulumi.com/registry/packages/random/), which is used to generate a token for nodes to join the control plane.

-Before running the Pulumi program, you'll need to [configure your Equinix credentials](https://www.pulumi.com/registry/packages/equinix/installation-configuration/#credentials).
-Once that's done, you can run the following commands to deploy the cluster:
+Before running the Pulumi program, ensure you've [configured your Equinix credentials](https://www.pulumi.com/registry/packages/equinix/installation-configuration/#credentials).
+Additionally, if you wish to customize specific aspects of the deployment, you can set the template [configuration values](https://github.com/equinix-labs/pulumi-equinix-kubernetes-cluster/#configuration-variables).
+Once that's done, execute the following commands to deploy the cluster:

 {{% chooser language "typescript,python" / %}}